 C U M U L U S – B O G O T Á – 2 0 1 9

-In absence of better words, the “post” prefix has characterized the last half-century: postmodern, postfeminist, post capitalist, post humanist, post truth.
+In the absence of better words, the “post” prefix has characterized the last half-century: postmodern, postfeminist, post capitalist, post humanist, post truth.
 Before creating post design, would it be worth thinking about an after design?
 Can design capture another vision of the human being, cultures and ecosystems that surround humans?
 Have designers thought about what will happen next?

 We are a species that mutates and subsists revealing great adaptive capacities.
 We manage to debate emerging issues, without fear of experimental vocabularies while being critical, collaborative and speculative.
 Design today is transdisciplinary and plural.